All Episodes

 The Republicans can stop all this.

-They own the house.
+They own the House.

-They can can they can they can stop anything from happening.
+They can stop anything from happening.

 And Boehner's made it sound like that's what he intends to do.